matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 But what about this last one?
 What if you really have a hard thing to tackle?
 Can you get smarter?
 Is there a "Get Smarter for Dummies"?
 "Get Smarter in 24 Days"?
-"Get Smarter in 24 Hours"?
+24 hours?
 Two weeks?
-No.
-We cannot really get a whole lot smarter.
-And we are not really much smarter or dumber than each other.
+No.  We cannot really get a lot smarter.
+And we are not very much smarter or dumber than each other.
 We are all smart.

-So if we are going tackle something more complex, either because we want to do something that is more sophisticated for users, or you want to write some more interesting software, solve harder problems, we need to move them towards us.
+So if we are going to tackle something more complex, either because we want to do something that is more sophisticated for our users, or we want to write some more interesting software, solve harder problems, we need to move them towards us.
 They have the inherent complexity that they have.
 We need to move them closer to us by making sure our implementation of them is as simple as possible.

 And that is the key.
 I really do want things to be easy.
 But I want